 3.6 Impact of Wireless Internet on the Tourism Sector

 Out of 40 respondents, all the respondents agreed that there has been a positive impact on the tourism sector.
-Rana Bahadur Sheuba discussed the impact of internet availability on tourism in Nangi.
+Mr. Rana Bahadur Sheuba discussed the impact of internet availability on tourism in Nangi.
 He mentioned a guest house being built and noted the increase in tourists, particularly during certain seasons.
 This tourism growth has led to more employment opportunities, such as guiding tourists and working in lodges, illustrating the positive correlation between internet connectivity and tourism development.

-Parta Bahadur Purja highlighted how internet connectivity has transformed communication with tourists and promoted the village as a hub of connectivity.
-He mentioned the development of Mohare danda, attributing it to increased internet usage.
+Mr. Parta Bahadur Purja highlighted how internet connectivity has transformed communication with tourists and promoted the village as a hub of connectivity.
+He mentioned the development of Mohare Danda, attributing it to increased internet usage.
 Additionally, he discussed kiwi plantation promotion through word of mouth, indicating the potential for internet-based marketing to further boost tourism.

-Mr Sheuba highlighted the significant impact of internet availability on tourism in Nangi village, noting increased tourist flow, particularly following the opening of the road to Galeshwor (Myagdi).
+Mr. Sheuba highlighted the significant impact of internet availability on tourism in Nangi village, noting increased tourist flow, particularly following the opening of the road to Galeshwor (Myagdi).
 This surge in tourism has led to the construction of new guesthouses and created employment opportunities for locals in guiding, cooking, and portering roles.

-The impact of wireless internet on tourism in Nangi is evident through easier market access for local products, fostering economic growth and development, as highlighted by Mr Pun, indicating a clear correlation between internet connectivity and the prosperity of the local economy.
+The impact of wireless internet on tourism in Nangi is evident through easier market access for local products, fostering economic growth and development, as highlighted by Mr. Pun, indicating a clear correlation between internet connectivity and the prosperity of the local economy.

 The increased connectivity has facilitated easier communication with tourists, promoting the village as a desirable destination.
 As a result, there has been a noticeable growth in tourist numbers, particularly during peak seasons.
-The development of new facilities like guesthouses, as mentioned by Rana Bahadur Sheuba, demonstrates how internet connectivity acts as a motivation for tourism infrastructure growth.
+The development of new facilities like guesthouses, as mentioned by Mr. Rana Bahadur Sheuba, demonstrates how internet connectivity acts as a motivation for tourism infrastructure growth.
 Moreover, initiatives like kiwi plantation promotion, facilitated by internet word-of-mouth, showcase the potential for internet-based marketing to further enhance tourism activities.
 Overall, the availability of wireless internet has transformed Nangi village into a thriving tourist destination, offering economic opportunities and showcasing the village's natural beauty to a wider audience.

-3.7 Impact of Wireless Internet on the Communication
+3.7 Impact of Wireless Internet on Communication

 The data collected from informant interviews in Nangi village highlights the profound impact of wireless internet on communication within the community.
 Middle-aged residents like the woman interviewed at the local shop, Mrs. Tilija, have embraced internet-based communication methods to connect with relatives abroad, leveraging social media platforms for easy interaction.
-Similarly, Mr. Rana Bahadur Sheuba, the husband of another informant, emphasized the increasing reliance on the Internet for communication within households, particularly among younger generations.
+Similarly, Mr. Rana Bahadur Sheuba, the husband of another informant, emphasized the increasing reliance on the internet for communication within household members, particularly among younger generations.

-Furthermore, educators at Himanchal Secondary School, including Dean Chitra Bahadur Budhathoki and Computer Teacher Krishna Pun, highlighted the positive impact of internet access on education, enabling students to access a wealth of information and educational resources beyond traditional classroom settings.
-Meanwhile, residents like Parta Bahadur Purja emphasized the transformative role of Internet technology in revolutionizing communication and agricultural practices within the village.
+Furthermore, educators at Himanchal Secondary School, including Mr. Chitra Bahadur Budhathoki and Computer Teacher Mr. Krishna Pun, highlighted the positive impact of internet access on education, enabling students to access the wealth of information and educational resources beyond traditional classroom settings.
+Meanwhile, residents like Mr. Parta Bahadur Purja emphasized the transformative role of internet technology in revolutionizing communication and agricultural practices within the village.

 The availability of wireless internet has significantly transformed communication patterns within Nangi village, fostering connections locally and globally.
-Informants like Mrs Tilija, Mr Rana Bahadur Sheuba, and educators from Himanchal Secondary School underscored the multifaceted benefits of internet access, from enhancing educational practices to improving connectivity with family members and accessing valuable information for agricultural development.
+Informants like Mrs. Tilija, Mr. Rana Bahadur Sheuba, and educators from Himanchal Secondary School underscored the multifaceted benefits of internet access, from enhancing educational practices to improving connectivity with family members and accessing valuable information for agricultural development.

 Wireless internet technology has revolutionized communication in Nangi, shifting from traditional methods like letter writing to convenient video calls, facilitating easier communication with family members abroad and enhancing connectivity within the community, thus transforming social interaction and networking within the village.